doda25-team10/operation/README.md

 Should return activating
 ## Comments for A2

 We tried implementing steps up to and including Step 12 to match the Excellent criterion.
+The relevant operation repository has been tagged with the 'A2' tag.